policy-design-lab/farmdoc-frontend/README.md

     `npm -v` and
     `node -v`

+	Recommended versions to be used are: node 10.x and npm 6.x.

 2. If not download `Node.js` package from, for example [nodejs.org](https://nodejs.org/en/) and install it on your system.